 In the war for underwriting talent there is usually one winner, the company that pays the highest salary or offers the best financial incentives, particularly during a time of economic recession.
-We know there is a wealth of skilled insurance professionals out there, but with an ageing workforce many of whom are set to retire within the next 10 years, there is a pressing and immediate need to start bridging the talent gap.
+We know there is a wealth of skilled insurance professionals out there, but as an estimated 50% of the London market is set to retire within the next 10 years1, there is a pressing and immediate need to start bridging the talent gap.
 And this means building a talent pipeline that not only encourages new and diverse employees through the door and importantly focuses on the growth and development of existing teams.
 But how can smaller companies, MGAs for example, without big balance sheets to lure talent in, ensure they have a robust and resilient pipeline of talent?

 Could technology be the talent magnet those businesses are looking for?
 Is it that straight forward?
 We spoke to Hélène Stanway, non-executive director of EDII (educate, develop innovate and inspire), the insurance industry’s first innovation and creativity company for business practitioners, to find out whether she felt implementing smarter, more user-centric technology could be a differentiator in terms of growing strong, skilled teams.

 On the face of it, tempting underwriters with systems that allow them to concentrate on the art of underwriting without all the other manual and admin-heavy processes associated with legacy systems seems to be a no-brainer.
 We are all so used to friendly, intuitive technology in our day-to-day lives, it’s natural to want that simplicity and efficiency to carry over into our day-jobs.
 This is a particularly important draw for Gen-Z, the so-called iGen.
 This generation entering the workforce now doesn’t see smart, intuitive technology as a bonus, it’s an expected part of the modern workplace.